Venice–Inglewood Line: Southern Pacific

-Depot

-Inglewood Depot was built in 1887 and survived until the 1970s when it was demolished following an arson fire.

 Route

 The Venice–Inglewood Line was a single-track line in a private right of way.
-The line originated at the Pacific Electric Inglewood station and the Atchison, Topeka and Santa Fe Railway junction at Ivy Avenue and Ballona Street in Inglewood.
+The line originated at the Pacific Electric Inglewood Depot and the Atchison, Topeka and Santa Fe Railway junction at Ivy Avenue and Ballona Street in Inglewood.

 From the station, the line ran westerly and northwesterly following intermittent sections of Ballona Street, Hyde Park Boulevard and Thorneburn Street while crossing La Cienega Boulevard at-grade and passing under La Tijera Boulevard.
 The section of right-of-way from La Cienega to Centinela remains as a vacant strip parallel to the Centinela Creek flood control channel, with the undercrossing beneath La Tijera still visible.
 The section east of La Cienega has been partially developed with a storage facility, but continues along the north side of Oak street as an empty strip planted with trees and grass.

 Continuing northwesterly, the line ran approximately 1/2 mi before paralleling Centinela Avenue (on the south) and crossing Sepulveda Boulevard at-grade.
 Following Centinela Avenue, the single track line curved westerly and southwesterly to run between Centinela and the Hughes Airport.
 The line ran between the runaways and the south side of Centinela–Jefferson Boulevard.
 It then crossed Jefferson Boulevard to head northwesterly and cross Ballona Creek.
 Nothing remains of most of this section, as the Hughes Airport was redeveloped into the Playa Vista neighborhood.
 However a small portion of the right-of-way remains on the south side of Centinela just west of Sepulveda, as a derelict strip of dirt that interrupts the sidewalk, and support columns for the crossing are still visible in Ballona Creek.

 The Venice–Inglewood Line continued northwesterly from Ballona Creek crossing Culver Boulevard and the adjacent Redondo Beach via Playa del Rey Line at-grade to Alla Wye.
 It then ran adjacent to California State Route 90 on a separate right of way which remains vacant.
 Next, the track crossed Lincoln Boulevard (where a small section of track is still visible) and ran northwesterly to follow intermittent sections of Oxford Avenue while crossing Washington Street and then Washington Boulevard.
 This portion of track was subdivided for residential development, creating a long row of unusually small, narrow houses along Oxford Avenue.

 The line then crossed Venice Boulevard (with the Venice Short Line) and continued northwesterly following the west side of Electric Avenue through Venice to cross Main Street and reach the terminus of the line at the Ocean Park Carhouse (west of Main Street between Paloma and Thornton Avenues in Venice, a site which would later house a Metro bus yard).
 Another source mentions a Santa Monica terminus at 5th Avenue (and Electric).
 The distance covered by the Venice–Inglewood route was 9.056 mi.